 Now, re-add the account by tapping on Add New.

 It's better to clear out Safari history and website data from time to time to ensure the web browser continues to run smoothly and doesn’t pile too much of cache.
 Head over to this complete guide to clean up Safari.

 Voicemail: Delete all voicemail

 It turns out that all of your Voicemail contributes to the “Documents and Data” part of the Phone app.
-So it's best that you delete Voicemail in order to clear “Documents and Data” (some of it, that is).
+Hence make sure to delete unwanted voicemails regularly to ensure they don’t clutter your device for space.

 Phone app → Voicemail → select the voicemail → Now, you need to tap on it or swipe right to left across it to reveal Delete button → tap on Delete button.

 To delete multiple voicemails, open Phone app → Voicemails → tap on Edit → select the voicemails → tap on Delete.